microsoft/TypeScript-Website/README.md

 ```

 Working on this repo is done by running `yarn start` - this starts up the website on port `8000` and creates a
-builder worker for every package in the repo, so if you make a change outside of the site it will compile and lint etc.
+builder worker for every package in the repo, so if you make a change outside of the site it will compile and lint, etc.

 Some useful knowledge: